 “Countless people at Malone have helped me to succeed,” he said.
 “Faculty have impacted me and stuck with me when life was hard.
 Staff

-Through the connections made at Malone, Ingram was introduced to an opportunity

-	to intern for the Milwaukee Bucks.
+Through the connections made at Malone, Ingram was introduced to an opportunity to intern for the Milwaukee Bucks.

-	“I run Sport Management Night to connect college students with executives and

-	hiring managers at the Bucks organization because I wanted to support students

-	who are interested in breaking into the sports industry,” said Philip Fisher

-	‘16, a group account executive.
-“Cam capitalized on this opportunity by taking

-	my advice and executing the next steps I suggested for him.
-Our inside sales

-	manager and I were so impressed with him.
-He demonstrated that he is driven,

-	teachable, and full of potential.”
+“I run Sport Management Night to connect college students with executives and hiring managers at the Bucks organization because I want to support students who are interested in breaking into the sports industry,” said Philip Fisher ‘16, a group account executive.
+“Cam capitalized on this opportunity by taking my advice and executing the next steps I suggested for him.
+Our inside sales manager and I were so impressed with him.
+He demonstrated that he is driven, teachable, and full of potential.”

 Two years later, after persistence in the classroom and by gaining as much experience as possible in the sports industry, Ingram was selected for the internship.
 A junior sales associate, Ingram created revenue for the Bucks by generating business through individuals, groups, and businesses for the team’s 2019-2020 campaign.
 He also sought out business for Fiserv Forum, the arena where the Bucks play.